test-spec-tech/bci-notes/ideas.md

 ### 6.3 Clinical Implications

 **Prosthetic memory for hippocampal damage.** Patients with bilateral hippocampal damage (e.g., following encephalitis, anoxia, or surgical resection for epilepsy) lose the ability to form new declarative memories.
 A memory writing system could restore this capacity by artificially performing the encoding function that the damaged hippocampus can no longer execute.
-The MIMO framework is well-suited to this application, as it was originally designed to replace damaged hippocampal circuitry (Hampson et al., 2018).
+The MIMO framework is well-suited to this application, as it was originally designed to replace damaged hippocampal circuitry (Berger et al., 2011; Hampson et al., 2018).

 **Accelerated learning.** Schema-primed semantic memory writing (Experiment 3) could dramatically accelerate the acquisition of structured knowledge — languages, technical domains, medical training — by writing hippocampal index codes and cortical content patterns that integrate with existing schemas.